statelyai/xstate/docs/guides/actors.md

   - [Observable](./communication.md#invoking-observables)
 - `name` (optional) - a string uniquely identifying the actor.
 This should be unique for all spawned actors and invoked services.

-Alternatively `spawn` accepts an options object as the second argument which may contain the following options:
+Alternatively, `spawn` accepts an options object as the second argument, which may contain the following options:

 - `name` (optional) - a string uniquely identifying the actor.
 This should be unique for all spawned actors and invoked services.
 - `autoForward` - (optional) `true` if all events sent to this machine should also be sent (or _forwarded_) to the invoked child (`false` by default)